Negotiated drug prices would force LTC pharmacists out of business, cost taxpayers billions, coalition says

 “Without this LTC pharmacy fix, patients in nursing homes will lose access to essential drugs and LTC pharmacy services and federal spending will increase more than the cost of fixing the problem,” SCPC President and CEO Alan Rosenbloom said.
 “Congress must pass the Preserving Patient Access to Long-Term Care Pharmacies Act now.
 It would be a win for patients, LTC facilities and pharmacies, and American taxpayers.”

-Read the full article on McKnight’s Senior Living here
+Read the full article on the McKnight’s Senior Living here

 Recent Posts